 Yes.
 Students have the right to inspect documents and/or relevant information on file during the review.
 In order to maintain standards of confidentiality, personally identifiable information of other persons listed in the report will be redacted.
 See Student Education Records Policy in SCampus (Part C, Section 6) for complete details.

 Should I bring anyone with me to the meeting?

 If you choose, you may bring any support person you would like to the meeting, or have this person wait for you in the waiting room (parent, friend, or advisor).
 You must be willing to sign a confidentiality waiver in order to bring someone into the meeting with you.
 This person may take notes for you or assist in organizing documents, but may not speak for the student or interfere in the judicial process.
-See Advisor’s role for complete details.
-Students should not bring witnesses or involved persons to the meeting, but should bring their contact information and submit it to the Judicial Officer.
+See Advisor Guidelines for complete details.
+Students should not bring witnesses or involved persons to the meeting, but should bring their contact information and submit it to the judicial officer.

 If you do not call and schedule an appointment or fail to appear for a scheduled appointment a hold will be placed on your records preventing you from performing any registration activities (drop/add classes, register for the next semester, etc.).
 The SJACS office may also make a decision in your case without the benefit of your input or perspective, if you choose not to respond.

 If you fail to comply with the terms of an assigned sanction, a hold will be placed prohibiting registration transactions and an additional charge of non-compliance may be brought against you.
 The results of such a charge will most likely be more severe than the sanctions from the original case.

 The hold will be lifted only after you have either met with the judicial officer or completed the sanction(s).
 Please note we do not schedule same day appointments.

 What happens if I did not receive the letter I was sent?